 EU public Country-by-Country Reporting

 On December 1, 2021 the EU public Country-by-Country Reporting (CbCR) Directive was published in the EU Official Journal and entered into force.
 The objective of the Directive is to create corporate transparency and to enhance public scrutiny.
-The Directive should be transposed into national legislation by June 22, 2023.
-Member States are currently working on legislation to implement the Directive.
-Based on this draft legislation, differences have been detected between Member States (e.g. implementation date).
+The Directive had to be transposed into national legislation by June 22, 2023.
+Differences have been detected between Member States (e.g. implementation date and safeguard clause).

 EUR 750 million revenue threshold and EU presence